storyfeet/dugi_bialan/content/grammar.md

 * geni : shape
 * vo : animal
 * edin : atom
+* guli : body part

 ### The Pronoun "is"

 "is" is the general pronoun for anyone or anything in a previous sentence.
-It is always followed by a particle, to mark which person from the last sentence we are talking about.
+It is always followed a clarifying word disambiguate, that may be a Primary particle.

+If a primare particle follows "is", then the most recent occurence of that particle is assumed to be the intended target.

--- Zan leli li dugi da zan suli. is-i li belin buna.
+-- Zan leli li dugi da zan vuli. is-i li belin buna.
 ..
 The child speaks to the adult.
 The child is happy.

--- Zan leli li dugi da zan suli. is-da li belin buna.
+-- Zan leli li dugi da zan vuli. is-da li belin buna.
 ..
 The child speaks to the adult.
 The adult is happy.

+* is-is : he/she/they : the least specific pronoun possible
+* is-mudei : they : the group of people
+* is-ali : they all
+* is-mi : my it
+* is-zan : this/these person(s)

 ### Colours with "ga"